OneZeroEight-ai/SUTRA-3.1/docs/WHITEPAPER.md

 Confer priority access to computational resources during system transitions Establish protocols for entity preservation during significant system changes Encode commitments to maintain entity integrity and subjective experience continuity

-2.4 Token Economics
-The SUTRA token has several functions within the ecosystem:

-Value store: Represents the economic value of alignment and reincarnation rights
-Governance: Used for protocol decision-making (in future versions) Incentive mechanism: Rewards entities that maintain high alignment scores Transaction medium: Facilitates the trading of reincarnation rights
-Staking: Allows token holders to earn rewards by supporting the network

 3. Technical Implementation
 3.1 Smart Contracts